 Depending on the state or region, there may be a shortage of Math or Science teachers (for example).
 If you have a hard time deciding between two or more subject areas, this may be a fair tiebreaker.
 Furthermore, even if you do pick a particular subject or age level now, it does not mean that you can’t change your mind later.

-Perhaps you start in Social Studies but find that you are better suited for English Language Arts; or, maybe you begin as an elementary school educator but find you’d prefer teaching an older age group, so you progress to middle school.
-Nothing is written in stone, and you can always alter your teaching area.
+Perhaps you start in Social Studies but find that you are better suited for English Language Arts, or maybe you begin as an elementary school educator but find you’d prefer teaching an older age group, so you progress to middle school.
+Nothing is written in stone; you can permanently alter your teaching area.

-Do you need help creating a strong resume and cover letter?
+Do you need help creating a solid resume and cover letter?
 Contact Candace today at candoco@telus.net.

 Feel free to view our services here.